kueihua100/CodePool/README.md

 # CodePool
-Some code pieces (may not work/compile OK)
+Some code pieces (may not work/compile OK, maybe a copy from others or my own)